dart-lang/language/working/augmentation-libraries/feature-specification.md

 }
 ```

-This means that instead of creating a new type declaration, the augmentation
+This means that instead of creating a new declaration, the augmentation modifies
-modifies a corresponding declaration in the augmented library or one of its
+a corresponding declaration in the augmented library or one of its other
-other augmentations.
+augmentations.

-All the keywords (other than `augment`) must be identical between the original
-declaration and the augmentation.
-This is to ensure that looking at either one
-will give a complete depiction of the capabilities of the type, and an
-augmentation cannot introduce hidden restrictions.

-A class, enum, extension, or mixin augmentation may specify `extends`,
+A class, enum, extension, extension type, or mixin augmentation may specify
-`implements`, `on`, and `with` clauses (when generally supported).
-The types in
+`extends`, `implements`, `on`, and `with` clauses (when generally supported).
-these clauses are appended to the original declarations clauses of the same
+The types in these clauses are appended to the original declarations clauses of
-kind, and if that clause did not exist previously then it is added with the new
+the same kind, and if that clause did not exist previously then it is added with
-types.
-All regular rules apply after this appending process, so you cannot have
+the new types.
+All regular rules apply after this appending process, so you
-multiple `extends` on a class, or an `on` clause on an enum, etc.
+cannot have multiple `extends` on a class, or an `on` clause on an enum, etc.

-**TODO: Is appending the right order for mixins?**

-Any instance or static members defined in the body of the type, including enum
+Instance or static members defined in the body of the type, including enum
 values, are added to the instance or static namespace of the corresponding type
 in the augmented library.
 In other words, the augmentation can add new members
 to an existing type.